riggles1/GunconDuino-With-Screen-Flash/README.md

 Due to 1-3 frame emulation lag (setup dependent) the built-in flash in games didn't match the original GunconDuino timings.
 The new shader flash allows you to play any gun games when configured correctly.
 The script is set up for 1-2 frames of emulation lag maximum (2 frames max = 34ms, bufferDelay be set to higher value in the .ino  ```bufferDelayUs = 34000UL;``` if you can't bring down the input lag of your own setup.

-For now, due to the flash shader being in the same render pipeline as the game, it's also affected by the 2 frame lag, so the input lag becomes 5 frames total.
-In the future maybe we could have a screen flasher that bypasses the game render pipeline.
-That said with extensive testing and comparing Point Blank MAME with my real PS1, I can zip the aim left-right as fast as possible, firing at the edges and it'll always hit them, it doesn't lag behind my hand movement and never fails delivering the shot.

-(Trigger>2Frames>1Frame Flash, XY+TriggerStatesSent>2Frames>Game Reaction)

-However I've included an optimization where it will instantly send the trigger and XY states if the Guncon already has light before the flash shader.
-Meaning that any moderately bright thing you aim at (a majority of targets), will be down to just 3 frames of input lag.
-And it'll be down to just 1 frame IF the game is supported by runahead (set to 2).

 GunconDuino v2 in action: https://www.youtube.com/watch?v=mwm7y__UAsM

 My CRTEmudriver setup guide that I use for this can be found in the video description here: https://youtu.be/Fdo5z1mQ748